 - Shall not be required to pay annual

-- May attend meetings, vote and participate in discussions and scientific
+- May attend meetings of the Society, vote, and participate in discussions and scientific

 Section I. General Provisions

-- No candidate for any class of membership may be nominated unless the Executive Board has investigated and approved his or her qualifications, in consultation, if necessary, with the Regional Vice President.
+- No candidate for any class of membership may be nominated unless the Executive Board has investigated and approved his/her qualifications.

 Section II.
 Honorary Fellows